thahi-2023/total_recall/README.md

 3. How do we assign an existing variable to a new variable?
 4. Remind me, what are declare, assign, and define?

+Declare is to let js know that there is a variable `let a;` To assign a value to the variable.
+I need to use `=`.
+For example: `let a = 0`

 ### Research

 5. What is pseudocoding and why should you do it?

+Pseudocoding is writing code in plain spoken language that humans can understand.

+It's important because it allows you to write the logic and steps of the you want to accomplish in code without worrying about the rigid syntax.

+Psuedocode allows us to break down problems into solvable peices that can be transfered to code.

+Psudocode is the bridge between our minds and the code.

 6. What percentage of time should be spent thinking about how you're going to solve a problem vs actually typing in code to solve it?